AnastasisKalligeros/Simple-Windows-Application-With-Numbers/README.md

 A project that was developed as a university assignment for the subject "Object Oriented Application Development".

-The application was implemented in Visual C# visual-parallel programming language and as a development tool Visual Studio was chosen as the application's development tool.
+The application was implemented in Visual C# visual-parallel programming language and as a development tool Visual Studio was chosen.

 <b>Ιnstallation Ιnstructions:</b>